 Why We Support This Work

-Despite significant reductions in the number of nuclear weapons since the height of the Cold War, almost 15,000 remain today.
-Rising geopolitical tensions, the nonstate actor threat, and command and control challenges raise the risk of accidental or intentional use.
+Despite significant reductions in the number of nuclear weapons since the height of the Cold War, around 14,000 remain today.
+Rising geopolitical tensions, the non-state actor threat, and command and control challenges raise the risk of accidental or intentional use.
 Just one detonation could change the contours of global society.
 Multiple detonations at once could kill millions, devastate the environment, disrupt financial systems, and throw cities and countries into chaos.
 This destruction could occur in a heartbeat at any time and presents an existential threat.

 The key ingredients for nuclear weapons—highly enriched uranium and plutonium—are in plentiful supply.
 There are nearly 2,000 tons of weapons-useable material in the global stockpile, which fuels existing nuclear weapons arsenals and includes enough additional materials to build tens of thousands of new weapons.
 Some countries are producing more weapons-useable material to fuel additional weapons.
 Worldwide, these materials are subject to varying degrees of security and susceptibility to theft or diversion.

 Complicating matters is the dual-use nature of nuclear technology.
 As nuclear power plays a role in diversifying energy portfolios, reducing carbon emissions, and curtailing pollution, the policies and technologies countries adopt will have implications for international security.
-If countries fuel these civilian applications with nuclear material that could also be used for weapons, the risks intensify.
+If countries fuel these civilian applications with nuclear material that can also be used for weapons, the risks of weapons proliferation intensify.

 Measurement & Evaluation for Learning

-Nuclear Challenges is engaged in a rigorous, iterative, and collaborative process with an external Learning and Evaluation Partner in order to measure progress against its strategy.
+We are engaged in a rigorous, iterative, and collaborative process with an external learning and evaluation partner in order to measure progress against our strategy.
 This process entails the development of an evaluation design that is informed by four information needs: landscape, feedback, performance and outcomes, and impact.
 The focus of collecting this information is on learning.
 We aim to measure and evaluate the progress of strategy, test assumptions underpinning it, and enhance our understanding of the context in which our strategy operates.
 We will publish findings and analyses from our evaluation activities as they are available.